OmarTawfik/github-actions-js/README.md

-# workflow-parser-js
+# github-actions-js

-A fast parser/linter for GitHub workflows.
+A VSCode extension and a parser/linter for GitHub workflow/action files.

 - [Grammar](./docs/grammar.md)